libraries-fi/kirkanta/README.md

 - Node.js for compiling assets (JS/CSS).

 ## Deployment
 Currently there is no schema nor a data dump publicly available.
-These will be prepared after initial release.
+These will be prepared sometime in the future. release.

 ## Kirkanta repository family